OmgRod/MiniWiki/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+The table below shows a list of versions that are (not) currently being supported.
+Every major version released, we DO NOT provide support for the previous major version(s).

 | Version | Supported          |
 | ------- | ------------------ |